Bays, Pacific Northwest

 You will find 15 nice spots to camp at Little Bear bay, this site is on the ocean at the estuary of bear river.
 The sites are for tent or trailer camping.

-There is a rough boat launch and some great short trails to the waterfall that takes you through some giant fir trees.
+Little Bear Bay has a rough boat launch and some great short trails to the waterfall that takes you through some giant fir trees.
 Here you can go hiking, trout or salmon fishing and boating in the Johnston Straight area.

 In the fall, the river fills up with salmon and the bears and birds come for the feast.
 You can sit in your camp-site and watch them feed all day long.